ACA Reporting for Healthcare Employers

 Forms 1094-B and 1095-B will be used by non-ALEs to report coverage for it employees enrolled in a self-insured health plan for more than one month out of the reporting year.
 Such employers need to complete Part I, Part II, and Part IV; however, Part II is not required.

-If you want to learn more about ACA reporting requirements or if you own a company and are unsure as to whether or not you are properly abiding by such requirements, you can post your legal need on UpCounsel’s marketplace.
+If you want to learn more about aca reporting for healthcare employers, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.